dhintz89/local_events/README.md

 # LocalEvents

 Welcome to Local Events!
-This Ruby Gem is designed to request location details and, optionally, activity-type and list upcoming events nearby.
+This Ruby Gem will request location details and an optional activity type filter from the user.
+Once submitted, the LocalEvents will search "eventsnearhere.com" and list upcoming events nearby.
+The user can then select an event to see it's details.

 ## Installation